orangain/contextual-github-review/README.md

 - Shows commit information for the added lines in the diff view.
   - This helps reviewers understand the history and context of changes without needing to switch tabs or look up commits separately.
+- Adds a "Conversations" button to the diff view.
+  - This button allows users to quickly view the pull request description and comments in the popover without leaving the diff view.

 ## Installation